College Football Playoff to expand to 12 teams by '26 season

 “So our plans are to begin the 12-team format for sure beginning in the 2026 football season,” Keenum said.
 “However, we have asked our (conference) commissioners on the management committee to explore the possibility of us beginning the 12-team playoff format before the 2026 seasons, in either 2024 or 2025.
 We as members of the board recognize there’s some pretty substantial issues that have to be resolved.”

-If the new format can be implemented before the current 12-year contract with ESPN expires, the conferences could make an additional $450 million over the final two years.
+If the new format can be implemented before the current 12-year contract with ESPN expires after the 2025 season, the conferences could make an additional $450 million over the final two years.
 The current deal pays about $470 million per year.

-CFP Executive Director Bill Hancock said ESPN under its contract would get the first bid on any new playoff inventory added in 2024 and ’25.

 Beyond 2025, there is no TV contract for a playoff.
 The plan is to take the new format to the open market and possibly involve multiple TV partners instead of just ESPN.

 The conference commissioners and Notre Dame athletic director who comprise the CFP management committee are scheduled to meet Thursday in Dallas.
-Among the logistical hurdles that they need to clear are dates of games, host sites, available television windows and the impact on the regular-season schedule.
+Among the logistical hurdles that need to be cleared are dates of games, host sites, available television windows and the impact on the regular-season schedule.

 The committee also needs to determine how all that new revenue will be shared and then have that approved by the presidents.

-Hancock announced in February that expanding for the 2024 and ’25 seasons was off the table and attention would be turned to what the playoff would look like for 2026 and beyond.
-Last month, the CFP locked in sites and dates for the championship games to be played after the 2024 and 2025 seasons.
-In a 12-team playoff, those dates would have to be pushed back.
+CFP Executive Director Bill Hancock announced in February that expanding for the 2024 and ’25 seasons was off the table and attention would be turned to what the playoff would look like for 2026 and beyond.
+Last month, the CFP locked in sites for the championship games to be played after the 2024 and 2025 seasons.

-But the presidents ultimately decide what happens with the playoff, and they took matters into their own hands to move expansion forward.
+But the presidents ultimately decide what happens with the playoff, and they took matters into their own hands to push expansion forward.

 “It was time for us to make a decision,” Keenum said.